-"Change now.
-Let's talk about the children at the Council of Oulu Region" program is coordinated by the Northern Ostrobothnia Hospital District.
-The program was planned both at regional and local levels within regional offices, local public sector offices, non-governmental organizations, and other regional partners.
-The program coordinators will operate in order to guide the activities at local level.
-At local level, the integration will be conducted among the implementers, including municipal employees and relevant community-based partners.
-Interventions will be made in early childhood education in primary school, and in secondary school as well as in all health and social services.
+The 'Change now.
+Let's talk about the children in the Council of Oulu Region' programme is coordinated by the Northern Ostrobothnia Hospital District.
+The programme was planned at both regional and local levels within regional offices, local public sector offices, non-governmental organisations and other regional partners.
+The programme coordinators guide the activities at the local level.
+At this local level, the implementers, including municipal employees and relevant community-based partners are all integrated.
+Interventions are carried out during early childhood education in primary schools, in secondary schools and in all health and social services.

-The evaluation study is being conducted by the Oulu University Hospital in close liaison with the University of Oulu and the University of Lapland.
-The Oulu University Hospital received circa 250,000 € funding for the implementation of LTC services from member municipalities of the Northern Ostrobothnia Hospital District and the Council of Oulu Region (European Regional Development Fund).
-The hospital district consists of 30 distinct municipalities, of which three are urban (Kempele, Oulu and Raahe), five are rural close to urban areas (Ii, Liminka, Lumijoki, Siikajoki and Tyrnävä), 10 are core rural (Haapajärvi, Haapavesi, Kalajoki, Muhos, Nivala, Oulainen, Pyhäjoki, Reisjärvi, Sievi and Ylivieska) and 12 are sparsely populated rural (Alavieska, Hailuoto, Kuusamo, Kärsämäki, Merijärvi, Pudasjärvi, Pyhäjärvi, Pyhäntä, Siikalatva, Taivalkoski,
+The evaluation study is conducted by the Oulu University Hospital, in close liaison with the University of Oulu and the University of Lapland.
+The Oulu University Hospital received approximately $\in$ 250 000 funding for the implementation of LTC services from member municipalities of the Northern Ostrobothnia Hospital District and the Council of Oulu Region (European Regional Development Fund).
+The hospital district consists of 30 distinct municipalities, of which 3 are urban (Kempele, Oulu and Raahe), 5 are rural close to urban areas (Ii, Liminka, Lumijoki, Siikajoki and Tyrnävä), 10 are core rural (Haapajärvi, Haapavesi, Kalajoki, Muhos, Nivala, Oulainen, Pyhäjoki, Reisjärvi, Sievi and Ylivieska) and 12 are sparsely populated rural (Alavieska, Hailuoto, Kuusamo, Kärsämäki, Merijärvi, Pudasjärvi, Pyhäjärvi, Pyhäntä, Siikalatva, Taivalkoski, Utajärvi and Vaala).
+The classification of municipalities will be described further in the context of statistical analyses.